 Note: ToothFairy works with devices that can be connected via the macOS Bluetooth menu.
-Please make sure the devices you want to connect have been paired to the system correctly before using them with ToothFairy.
+Please make sure the devices you want to connect have been paired to your Mac before using them with ToothFairy.
+Switching Bluetooth devices between multiple Macs requires that the Bluetooth device can be paired with more than one computer/phone at a time; this is not supported by the current-generation Apple Magic Keyboard/Mouse/Trackpad.
+The battery indicator works with devices that can show their battery level in the Bluetooth pane of System Preferences.